-Cases of Zika virus have been reported in 2016.
+Cases of Zika virus have been reported in the last 3 months.
 You should follow the advice of the National Travel Health Network and Centre, particularly if you’re pregnant or planning to become pregnant.
 Seek advice from a health professional if you have any further questions or concerns.

 Increased activity of the Turrialba volcano has recently caused airport closures and this could happen again at any time.
 See Natural disasters